Most Promising Places to Work in Community Colleges

 Commitment to Meeting the Needs of Community

 The espoused mission of community colleges includes a clear focus on serving the needs of the local community.
 Thus, it is no surprise that faculty and staff at institutions designated as Most Promising Places underscored the importance of their institutions living up to this responsibility.
-Throughout the years, faculty and staff have consistently shared insights about their institution’s connection to, service of and appreciation for the communities in which they are located.
-For instance, some institutions provide support to the local business community through rapid responses, professional development and workplace training that meets the needs of today’s labor market.
-Other institutions signal the importance of community engagement by having cabinet-level leadership in the area such as a vice president of diversity and/or dean of community impact.
+Over the years, faculty and staff have consistently shared insights about their institution’s connection to, service of, and appreciation for the communities in which they are located.
+For instance, some institutions provide support to the local business community through rapid responses, professional development, incubating start-ups, and workplace training that meets the needs of today’s labor market.
+Other institutions signal the importance of community engagement by having cabinet-level leadership in the area such as a vice president of outreach and/or dean of community impact.
+Sixty-seven percent of this year’s MPPWCC recipients have a “chief diversity officer” (or equivalent) at/near cabinet-level.
 Recently recognized MPPWCCs and this year’s featured schools host summits on racial justice, comprising keynote presentations, panel discussions and roundtables that connect community to campus.
 We encourage all community college leaders and their respective institutions to truly be members of their local communities, serving the needs of the people on campus and beyond.
+Share more than a zip code; devise ways to share capital, human, fiscal, physical, cultural, and, most importantly, intellectual.

 Investment in the Development of Faculty and Staff

 Institutions represented among our Most Promising Places over the years have prioritized significant investment in the professional development of faculty and staff to better prepare them for leadership within the organization and broader community.
 Faculty and staff at institutions recognized as Most Promising Places over the years have discussed at length the ways in which their institutions have signaled commitment to them by investing in their professional development.
-For instance, at Montgomery County Community College (MCCC), faculty and staff highlighted the Faculty Diversity Fellows program for junior minority faculty and the President’s Leadership Academy for staff members considered “rising leaders” within the institution.
-Likewise, Community College of Allegheny County (CCAC) staff members report that there were always resources available to support their pursuit of professional development on and off campus, including book clubs, conference attendance, employee resource groups, webinars and on-campus leadership training seminars.
-We learned that several MPPWCC institutions host a college-wide training on equity mindset and all-college staff development days on topics ranging from data visualization to equity.
-Interestingly, CCAC staff noted that the campus offers a range of electronic supports like online diversity training, online civility courses and LYNDA online training with closed captioning.
+For instance, at one institution, faculty and staff highlighted the Faculty Diversity Fellows program and the President’s Leadership Academy for faculty/staff considered as “rising leaders” within the institution.
+Likewise, some community college staff members report significant resources to support their pursuit of professional development on and off campus, including book clubs, conference attendance, employee resource groups (ERGs), webinars, and on-campus leadership training seminars.
+We learned that several MPPWCC institutions, like Harrisburg Area Community College (HACC), host a college-wide training on equity mindset and all-college staff development days on topics ranging from data visualization to strategic planning, implicit bias, campus climate, and remote learning.
+Interestingly, some MPPWCC staff noted that the campus offers a range of electronic supports like online diversity training, online civility courses, and LYNDA online training with closed captioning.
+All this year’s MPPWCCs host on-site or online “conferences” and/or “workshops” to support faculty/staff development — that’s 100% of all winners.
 We encourage senior leaders at community colleges to make concerted investments in formal professional development activities for faculty and staff by adopting some of the ideas listed here and in previous editions of this report.

 Contact membership@nisod.org or (512) 471-7545 for additional information.

-Much of the information above was obtained from the May 27, 2021, edition of Diverse: Issues in Higher Education.
+Much of the information above was originally obtained from the May 27, 2021 Diverse: Issues in Higher Education edition and updated October 2024.